-Achieving Great Contours and Contacts Using the Mylar Pull Technique
+Achieving Great Contours and Contacts Using the Mylar Strips Pull Technique

 In this Tip of the Month video, Dr. Corky Willhite demonstrates how to use the Mylar Strip as an instrument rather than as a matrix.
 Dr. Willhite developed what he calls the Mylar Pull technique.